python-pillow/Pillow/README.rst

 .. _`hosted by readthedocs.org`: http://pillow.readthedocs.org

-What follows is the original PIL README.
+What follows is the PIL 1.1.7 README contents.

 Python Imaging Library
 ======================